Duke Players to Watch Against Oral Roberts - First Round

 Duke Players to Watch

-Dereck Lively II puts up 5.4 points, 5 rebounds and 1.1 assists per game.
-At the other end, he delivers 0.5 steals and 2.3 blocked shots.
+Dereck Lively II averages 5.4 points, 5 rebounds and 1.1 assists per contest, shooting 65.2% from the field.

 Duke Top Performers (Last 10 Games)